 Frankly, it was a bit of a revelation to me, too.
 I didn’t know the meaning behind the seemingly long and tedious, not to mention ‘inane’ rituals we were subjected to before riding off into the sunset with our ‘happily ever after’.
 So, if you are curious, like I was, to know just what you said or are about to say or will say one day, or know what ‘they’ are saying (!), join me!
 We can demystify the saptapadi part of the rituals for now.

-What does saptapadi mean?
+What does Saptapadi mean?

 Saptapadi means seven steps in Sanskrit.
 Sapta means ‘seven’, and Padi means ‘steps’.
 This refers to the seven steps a couple takes together during their marriage ceremony.
 In the presence of Agni, the holy fire bears witness to the seven vows of marriage that these steps symbolize.

-What happens in saptapadi?
+What happens in Saptapadi?

 Well, it is quite romantic, really!
 You hold each other’s hands, or your garments are knotted together as you circumambulate the sacred fire, agni.
 Agni is the Vedic God of Fire, who is the witness to all the promises made by the couple.
 It is believed that the presence of fire represents the all-powerful energy source, the Sun, as well as the life source, the digestive fire within us.